 I vividly remember that procedure from summer vacations during my childhood.
 Imagine a bunch of tanned children wearing their bath suits, sitting on the rocks, and waiting patiently for the adult-amateur fishermen (fathers, uncles, or friends) to return with their catch of the day.
 Octopus was our favorite catch because we used to help with tenderizing and take it to the nearest tavern or house to grill it.
 Such a bliss!
 I still remember the divine taste and this is exactly this memory I recall every time I cook octopus.

-For God’s sake, don’t start whacking your octopus against your sink, kitchen floor or garden pavement stones.
-You may sometimes skip the tenderizing procedure, if your octopus is small, let’s say less than 1 ½lb (680g) and proceed with the cooking procedure.
-If it is 2lbs (1kg) and more, it is better to consider whacking them around with a kitchen hammer or meat cleaver or any heavy kitchen cookware near you.
+For God’s sake, don’t start whacking your octopus against your sink, kitchen floor, or garden pavement stones.
+You may sometimes skip the tenderizing procedure, if your octopus is small, let’s say less than 1 ½ pounds (680g), and proceed with the cooking procedure.
+If it is heavier than 2 pounds (1kg), it is better to consider whacking them around with a kitchen hammer or meat cleaver, or any heavy kitchen cookware near you.
 Guys, don’t overdo it!
-We need to gently tenderize it and not mash it.
+We need to tenderize it and not mash it.

 If the octopus is cooked right, its texture is slightly (but pleasantly) chewy and of course delightfully tender.
 The following tips will make you get the perfect texture and tenderness.